 Each consignment is subjected to an identity check.
 During the identity check it is established whether the consignment details correspond to the information on the accompanying veterinary certificate (if applicable).
 These include the container number, the seal numbers, the country of origin, the product description, the shipment codes and the approval numbers of the production establishments and the product labels.

-In the case of animal by-products for non-human consumption the physical checks shall be carried out in the specified cases.
-However, harmonized products are subject to a reduced frequency of physical checks or so-called ‘reduced checks’ in accordance with Commission Decision 94/360/EC.
-Depending on the product and the third country of origin between 1% and 10% of the consignments are subjected to physical checks.
+In the case of animal by-products for non-human consumption the physical checks shall be carried out in accordance with Commission Regulation (EU) 2019/2129.
+Depending on the product and the third country of origin 1%, 5%, 15% and 30% of the consignments are subjected to physical checks.

 The EU has concluded an equivalence agreement with countries such as Canada and New Zealand which provides for a further reduced frequency of the checks.